 Within 7-10 business days of completing the Statement of Intent to Provide Mentoring or Professional Development survey, you will receive an email containing a link to the Documentation of Mentoring Services.
 If you do not receive the email, check your SPAM file and your district's technical support.
 Firewalls may prevent the message from being delivered.

-In order to qualify for the compensation for mentoring, you must complete and submit the Documentation of Mentoring Services between September 15, 2017 and April 30, 2018.
+In order to qualify for the compensation for mentoring, you must complete and submit the Documentation of Mentoring Services between September 10, 2018 and midnight on April 30, 2019.

 Assistance regarding Intent to Mentor issues is available Monday-Wednesdays, 8 a.m.-12 p.m.
 Due to the large number of email generated by the Intent to Mentor survey, please allow 5-7 business days for a response.
 Send all Intent to Mentor inquiries to Jennifer Dodson.